bovino/kong-template-with-docker/README.md

 In fact, this "template" has two custom plugin samples both installed and activated, one in Lua and the other using JavaScript, running in the new kong-js-pdf (please check here https://www.npmjs.com/package/kong-pdk and also here https://github.com/Kong/kong-js-pdk).
-The template is also configured to use the new 2.8.x release of Kong (using 2.8.1-alpine docker image).
+The template is also configured to use the new 2.5.0 release of Kong (using 2.5.0-alpine docker image).
+I tried with 2.5.1 or newer but i found a problem and opened an issue about it (https://github.com/Kong/docker-kong-js-pdk/issues/9)

 There are two JS plugins here: